Sylvia Brown, Dean

 - Associate degree or diploma in nursing from an accredited educational institution

-- Current, unrestricted license to practice as a registered nurse in North Carolina or a North Carolina State Board of Nursing compact state (international applicants must validate credentials with the Commission of Graduates of Foreign Nursing Schools before applying for RN licensure.)
+- Current, unrestricted license to practice as a registered nurse in North Carolina or a North Carolina State Board of Nursing (NCBON) compact state (international applicants must validate credentials with the Commission of Graduates of Foreign Nursing Schools before applying for RN licensure.)
+Students must reside in, and if employed, practice in a North Carolina or NCBON compact state while enrolled in the program.

 - Minimum requirements as specified in the current undergraduate catalog